camunda/camunda-docs/docs/reference/regions.md

 :::note

-- Console and Web Modeler components are currently hosted in the EU.
+- Management cluster components (Console and Web Modeler) are currently hosted in GCP (EU).
 [Contact us](/reference/contact.md) if you have additional questions.
 - Running on a Trial or Starter plan and want to try a different region, or interested in other regions or cloud providers?
 [Contact us](/reference/contact.md) as we are able to make additional regions available on request.

 :::